-This article will look at how you can use the London Gazette to research a soldier who served in the First World War.
+This article will show you how to use the London Gazette to research a soldier who served in the First World War.
+The London Gazette is of most use when researching officers, as their commission, promotion dates, appointments etc. will appear in its issues.
+However, whether you can find them or not is another matter!
 I have also written other guides to help you research soldiers who served in the British or Indian Army which can be viewed by clicking on the links below:

 - Guides to Researching Soldiers who Served in the British Army